LTUC/prep-course-py-03/Day07/Task/README.md

 # Task 07:

 ## Overview:
-Today will continue working on the Todo website.
+Today you will build a ToDo List website called ToDo.

 ## Problem Domain:
 You are building a ToDo List Web Application, where the users can display their tasks and check the status for each one.